avalanche-strategy/D2D/README.md

 2. **Prompting**: Build GPT prompts per metric using:Question, Model answer, Reference answer (if any), and Retrieved context.
 3. **GPT Scoring**: Send prompts to GPT to get scores and explanations on faithfulness, correctness, relevance, precision, and recall.
 4. **Output**: Save scored results to a CSV file.
-5. **Post-Processing**: Hilights any rows with any score less than a specified threshold, and computes a weighted joint score.
+5. **Post-Processing**: Highlights any rows with any score less than a specified threshold, and computes a weighted joint score.
 6. **End Output**: 4 csv files of retrieved contexts, scores and feedback, highlighted low scores, and joint metric scores.

 ## Usage